-Whenever you cast a creature spell, put a 3/3 green Beast creature token onto the battlefield.
+Whenever you cast a creature spell, create a 3/3 green Beast creature token.

 Whenever you cast a noncreature spell, put three +1/+1 counters on target creature you control.

 Whenever a land enters the battlefield under your control, you gain 3 life.

 Latest Decks as Commander

 Primeval Bounty Discussion

 Vigean Graftmage A cheap creature, with some +1/+1 syneregy, and a useful ability too.
 An easy add.

 Cloudfin Raptor Another cheap creature that triggers Ezuri, and a flyer too.
 On top of that Evolve will help out too if it triggers.